divanvisagie/open-80/README.md

 ## OS Compatibility

-I wrote this on a Linux muchine, it will probably work on macOS and I will attempt running it there at some point, no guarantees for Windows though.
+Tested on Linux and macOS, no guarantees for Windows.

 ## License
 GNU GENERAL PUBLIC LICENSE Version 3